Yogic Breathing, Via A Mini Pranayama Course. Get Pranic Energy.

 Well not in packets and not in shops, because it is first everywhere, and second, it is free of charge.”

-In the picture above, is one example of a blanket set up for Pranayama yogic breathing, when it is done lying down.
+One example of a blanket set up for Pranayama yogic breathing, when done lying down.
+It’s lesson one in pranayama training.

-Using a Bolster under the legs to allow the back to relax further.
+Use a bolster under the legs to allow the back to relax further.
+Try Flametree’s Mini Pranayama Course.

 Prana is universal energy